telerik/kendo-ui-core/docs/jsp/tags/upload/overview.md

 # Upload JSP Tag Overview

-The Window JSP tag is a server-side wrapper for the [Kendo UI Window](/api/javascript/ui/upload) widget.
+The Upload JSP tag is a server-side wrapper for the [Kendo UI Upload](/api/javascript/ui/upload) widget.

 ## Getting Started